demoraescosta/lipa/README.md

 Lipa is a toki pona variant of the [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) programming language written in Go.

-Currently the program consists of a simple repl that can evaluate addition and simple conditionals and functions, this of course won't stay this way for long as I do plan to improve on the interpreter further.
+Currently the program consists of a simple repl that can evaluate addition and simple conditionals and functions.

 ## Keywords
 - '+' = sin : add